During WINTER WAR NAVAL CAMPAIGN

 Short clash between soviet patrol boats and Finnish motor torpedo boat Vinha, Raju and Nuoli.
 One wounded on Finnish side.

 The Italian motor torpedo boats MAS-528 and MAS-527 had a clash with Soviet gunboats Nora and Selemdzha and submarine chasers MO-199, MO-202 and MO-209.
 Italians torpedoes missed the gunboat Selemdzha that was however hit (one wia) and lightly damaged by gunfire of MAS-527 that took itself a direct hit from return fire with more heavy damages.

 It was the only Italian attack on Ladoga with some little result: other MAS attacks on 28 August and 29 September saw reaction fire from gunboat Sheksna during first engagement and from gunboat Lachta on second engagement.

-Photo of the Selemdzha: italians claimed to have sunk a "Bira class" gunboat during the attack, but the torpedo exploded on the seabed (causing the confusion).
+Painting of Selemdhza: italians claimed to have sunk a "Bira class" gunboat during the attack, but the torpedo exploded on the seabed (causing the confusion).

 25 August 1942

 Finnish coast guard motorboat E-32 was captured by submarine chasers MO-206, MO-213 and MO-215 after a short gunfire.
 2 pow.